AnyAlexander/DevExpressBlazorSamples/Identity-AD-B2C-Sample/README.md

-# DevExpressBlazorSamples
----
-Just some .NET 6 Blazor examples from lessons learned.

-Pardon the mess.
-Good things to follow!

----

 # BlazorB2cAuthSample
 ---
 I published this simple project to provide an example on how to achive Azure AD B2C identity integration with a Blazor Server app.